Online Accelerated Degree Completion for Adult Learners . . .

 Since 1974, Neumann University had been serving adult learners with its accelerated degree completion programs.
 Several new programs have since been created for adults who may have earned previous college credits or who did not attend college after high school.
-These programs may provide opportunities for adults to complete a bachelor of arts, bachelor of science, or associate of arts degree.
+These programs may provide opportunities for adults to complete a bachelor of arts, or a bachelor of science degree.

-A unique feature of these programs is its’ applied curriculum format --- six-credit seminars.
+A unique feature of these programs is its’ applied curriculum in seminar format.
 Seminars feature learning opportunities called Experiential Learning Projects (ELP) that blend theory and practice.
-ELPs can be professional initiatives that enable you to further research and develop projects from your place of work- a return on investment --- ROI --- for employers.
+ELPs can be professional initiatives that enable you to further research and develop projects from your place of work- a return on investment--- ROI ---for employers.
 ELPs can also be projects that have personal meaning, for example developing a new community service initiative, starting a small business, or launching a new career.
 Because the courses are accelerated and include ELP’s, adults are responsible for learning outside class, on your own.
 You may attend courses face-to-face, online, or a combination of both, either full- or part time.